jamesnvc/vuelog/README.md

-# Meal Planner/Prolog Vue.js Integration
+# Meal Planner/Prolog Vue.js Integration Proof-of-Concept

 This project is an experiment in developing a way to make reactive webapps with Prolog.
 It is currently using Vue.js for the client-side.